billy31/Fengyun-coding/README.md

 say that the series Gravity Falls gave me inspiration, but I do finish this word after watching the whole first season Gravity Falls.

 [1] Login in Fengyun website (FINISHED!REALLY!)

+# 2016.05.25

+Finally！Everything is done except for several things: downloading files and use headless ways(now I'm using Chrome driver)

+[1] Login in Fengyun website（Done）

+[2] Set the basic info of the required data（Done）

+[3] Submit the order（Done）

+[4] Wait for the website to give u access to download（Done）

+[5] Get the FTP address, FTP username and code (both are temporary with a 72 hours limit )

+[6] Download the data